jinmax100/autonomouscarparking/README.md

 * Contains X,Y,Z stepper motors for respective 3D movement
-* Control Switches facilitates Manual Movement of the Structure during emergency
+* Control Switches allows Manual Movement of the Structure during emergency
-* A Control Module is available for the user to input unique sequence of code for security measure
+* A Control Module is available for the user to input unique sequence of code for security measure.
+Onboard Indicator facilitates information about vacant slots.
 * The Slot Status is fed to/by Arduino Ethernet Shield everytime Park/Unpark Operation happens